Dealing with Substance Use Disorder? Here are 4 People You Need in Your Corner

 They may not quite know how to be there for you at first.
 But you can help them in a few different ways.
 Be honest about your struggles.
 And don’t be shy about stating what kind of support you’re looking for.
 Maybe it’s going to an open support group meeting.
 Or trying out a new hobby.
 Remember: These people truly want to have your back.
 They don’t think of it as imposing.

 If a friend or family member reaches out to you first, you might struggle to reply.
 That can be especially true if you acted in ways you regret while you were in the thick of your addiction.
 It’s important to learn how to sit with those tough emotions and not let them keep you from accepting support.
 Give yourself permission to name and feel your feelings.
-A journal, like the AbleTo Freewrite Journal, can act as a safe space to process whatever’s on your mind.
+A journal, like AbleTo’s Freewrite Journal, can act as a safe space to process whatever’s on your mind.

 You are worthy of support